 Epiphany communicates with over 260 devices from over 80 vendors.
 Check our compatibility page for the current list of interfaces.

 If one of our modalities is not currently supported, will you add it to your integration library?

 Yes, we are always looking to expand the list of modalities and vendors that we have integrated.
 Just introduce us to your vendor and encourage them to work with us to create an interface.
 We do the rest.

 How many ECGs can you store in Cardio Server?

 ECG storage is a function of disc space on your servers; you can add space as you desire.
 Cardio Server can manage millions of ECGs with standard network technology.

 What tools does Cardio Server offer to encourage online interpretation?

-Cardio Server provides the most comprehensive editing functions in the industry including: drop-down menus with check boxes, free text, acronyms or abbreviations, voice recognition support, electronic calipers, and Intelligent Serial Comparison.
+Cardio Server provides the most comprehensive editing functions in the industry including: drop-down menus with favorite check boxes, free text, macros, voice-recognition support, electronic calipers, and Intelligent Serial Comparison.
 Different favorites lists may be created for each physician in each reported modality.

 Can our physicians have their own unique custom favorite interpretive phrase list?

 Yes, we find physicians utilize around 50 or so interpretive phrases most of the time.
 We enable each reading physician to easily customize their own list for each supported modality.